donatj/Boomerang.work/index.md

 ---
 layout: default
+title: Boomerang! - API Surface Testing
 ---

 # Introduction

-Boomerang*!* is an easy to use API surface testing framework for PHP projects.
+Boomerang*!* is an easy-to-use API surface testing framework.

 Originally inspired by [Frisby.js](https://docs.frisbyjs.com/), Boomerang*!* takes API testing a step further by allowing easy iteration of values, validation of individual hops along a set of redirects, all the while using a more reliable, extensible architecture.